Cherokee County, North Carolina: 2000 census

-Government, public safety, and politics
+Law, government, and politics

 Government

 Mandated by the laws of the State of North Carolina, Cherokee County is governed by an elected five-member board of commissioners who each serve a four-year term.
 The board directs the actions of the appointed Cherokee County Manager.
-The commission, as of 2020, is composed of Republicans Cal Stiles, Randy Phillips, Gary (Hippie) Westmoreland, Dr. Dan Eichenbaum, and Jan Griggs.
+The commission, as of 2023, is composed of Ben Adams, Dr. Dan Eichenbaum, Jan Griggs (vice-chair), Randy Phillips, and Cal Stiles (chair).
+Maria Hass is the clerk to the board and Darryl Brown is the county attorney.
+The county annual budget is $63.4 million as of 2025.

+Cherokee County is a member of the regional Southwestern Commission Council of Governments.

 Cherokee County faces more than $50 million in costs related to lawsuits over its Department of Social Services practice of separating children from families with an unlawful form to bypass judicial approval.

 Public safety

+Thirty percent of Cherokee County's budget is spent on public safety as of 2025, making it the largest share of annual expenditures.
+Cherokee county had 1,619 crime incidents in 2023 – 82 of those included violence.
+The county had 15 violent deaths in 2022.
+Violent crime in Cherokee County increased by 9 percent in 2024.
+Cherokee County’s most common violent crimes are aggravated assault (68%) and rape (17%).

 Sheriff and police

 Court protection, jail management, and security for county owned property plus patrol and detective services for unincorporated county areas is provided by the Cherokee County Sheriff.
-Towns Murphy and Andrews have municipal police departments.
+The towns of Murphy and Andrews have municipal police departments.
 The Qualla Boundary tribal police provide security for the Cherokee Nation's Qualla Boundary territories throughout the county.